silinternational/personnel-sync/README.md

 | manager    | relations       | value               | manager      |
 | familyName | name            | familyName          | n/a          |
 | givenName  | name            | givenName           | n/a          |

+\* The `building` property is a custom property with Field name "Building" in the custom schema "Location".

 Following is an example configuration listing all available fields: